San Francisco's Oldest Living Tree Or Shrub? The Case of the 120-Year-Old Australian Tea Tree

 The Leptospermum laevigatum

-• The Leptospermum growing in San Francisco is estimated to be approximately 120 years old.
+- The Leptospermum growing in San Francisco is estimated to be about 120 years old.
 It reaches a height of about 12 feet.

 The Disagreement